 Video: A closer look at Scuttle’s Scavenger Hunt, the interactive queue in The Little Mermaid ride

 The journey begins outside in front of Prince Eric’s castle, carefully created atop a rocky terrain, marked by a shipwreck that features the ride’s entrance sign and a figurehead with Ariel’s likeness.
-The scale and level of detail of this area is staggering, a must-have photo opportunity for all visitors.
+This area’s scale and level of detail are staggering, a must-have photo opportunity for all visitors.

 The ride’s queue takes guests on a winding path across waterways and through caverns, with Scuttle’s Scavenger Hunt offered for those who want to stay entertained while waiting.
 Small animated blue crabs help Ariel hoard whosits and whatzits galore for her collection and guests can point to items as the crabs bring them out to help decide if they belong with the rest of the thingamabobs.